 photo by PeopleImages via iStock

 What are wheel offsets?
 It’s a question that has been haunting every car enthusiast for ages.
-The craziest thing is that wheel offset is simple to understand yet many people seem to get confused when the time to choose wheels comes around.
+The craziest thing is that it is simple to understand yet many people seem to get confused when the time to choose wheels comes around.

 The most common questions include: What is backspacing?
 What does offset mean on wheels?
 What does offset mean on rims?
 Do negative offset wheels stick out?
 What are wheel offsets?
 Does wheel offset matter?
 What offset fits my car?
 And many others.

-In today’s article, we will give you all the information needed to decode wheel offset and hopefully answer the question of “what are wheel offsets” once and for all!
+In today’s article, we will give you all the information needed to decode this topic and hopefully answer the question of “what are wheel offsets” once and for all!

 Wheel Offsets Explained